danielhstahl/FunctionalUtilities/README.md

 ## Functional Utilities
 These utilies run in the futilities namespace and are header only.
 To run the unit tests, `make` and `./test`

+## API definitions

+When there is a "copy" in the title of the function, a new array (with potentially different signature) is returned.
+This is useful for "purer" functional programming since it retains two arrays but is less efficient.
+Note that it is also useful if you want to transform the type of the array; eg from a vector of doubles to a vector of complex<double>'s.